Will the pound, which has risen against the yen, extend its gains during European trading hours? Keep an eye on the direction of the market.

 - Prices of Agricultural and Industrial Products

-Last weekend, the U.S. dollar rose against the yen.
-The USD/JPY pair climbed from 149.383 to 150.612, rebounding for the first time in four trading days.
-On the hourly chart, the price rebounded from the -2σ Bollinger Band, and on the 4-hour chart, it is rebounding upward with the 200 EMA acting as support.On the daily chart, the pair has recovered from the 20-day moving average (MA), which it had temporarily broken below, and is now returning to the upper half of the 20-day MA.
+Last weekend, the U.S. dollar strengthened against the yen.
+The USD/JPY pair rose from 149.383 to 150.612, rebounding for the first time in four trading days.
+On the hourly chart, the price rebounded from the -2σ Bollinger Band, and on the 4-hour chart, it is rebounding upward with the 200 EMA acting as support.On the daily chart, the pair has recovered from the 20-day moving average (MA), which it had temporarily dipped below, and is now returning to the area above the 20-day MA.

 Among European currencies, the pound rose against the yen.
-GBP/JPY climbed from 200.674 to 202.229.
-It recovered from the -3σ to the +2σ levels on the hourly Bollinger Bands.On the 4-hour chart, a rebound from the 200 EMA is visible, and on the daily chart, the candlestick—which had fallen just below the 20 MA—has recovered to a level above the 20 MA.
-Furthermore, upward price movement is also being observed during today’s Asian trading session.
+GBP/JPY rose from 200.674 to 202.229.
+It recovered from the -3σ to the +2σ levels of the hourly Bollinger Bands.On the 4-hour chart, a rebound was observed after the price touched the 200 EMA, and on the daily chart, the candlestick—which had fallen just below the 20 MA—has recovered to a level above the 20 MA.
+Furthermore, upward price movement has been observed during today’s Asian trading session.